 Lifelong Learning for Visual Representation

-Visual representation learning (VRL) is a core component of computer vision and fundamental in the development of perception tools deployed in robots so they can understand and interact with their environment.
-As the robot environments and the tasks evolve, the visual perception modules need to be updated and this need for plasticity in the visual perception of robotic platforms is what drives our research in lifelong learning.
+Visual representation learning (VRL) is a core component of computer vision and fundamental to the development of perception tools deployed in robots so they can understand and interact with their environment.
+As the robotic environments and the tasks evolve, the visual perception modules need to be updated and this need for plasticity in the visual perception of robotic platforms is what drives our research in lifelong learning.
 Our ultimate goal is to be able to design robots that continuously enrich their models and skills when deployed in new environments and/or when taking part in new interactions.

 - Adapting models efficiently while mitigating catastrophic forgetting.
 We develop efficient adaptation techniques so that our models can adapt to new data and new tasks, whilst retaining what was learned from previous data and tasks.

-1: Pretraining strong models
+1: Pre-training strong models

-Until recently, the success of deep learning in computer vision was mostly fueled by large quantities of data, annotated with fine-grained annotation labels.
+At its origin, the success of deep learning in computer vision had been mostly fuelled by large quantities of data, annotated with fine-grained annotation labels.
 This led to strong models which were used to initialise dedicated ones for most computer vision tasks.
 The data and, more importantly, the labels have always been difficult to acquire.
-To overcome this limitation, we’ve explored ways to train visual representations with self-supervison such as our MoCHi method (Mixing of Contrastive Hard negatives) or with weak supervision.
-In weak supervision in 2022 we pioneered the learning of visual representation from scratch using the textual captions/descriptions that come with them with ICMLM (Image Conditioned Masked Language Modeling).
-This idea has since been pushed to much larger scales in large pretrained multimodal models such as CLIP.
-When labels are available, we’ve used them to help in pretraining large models and our generalization benchmarks such as CoG (Concept Generalization in VRL) have shown that self-supervised models tend to generalize better, whereas our recent t-ReX model is an example of a supervised model with good generalization properties.
+To overcome this limitation, we’ve explored ways to train visual representations with self-supervision such as our MoCHi method or with weak supervision, such as with ICMLM.
+That work pioneered the learning of visual representations from scratch using textual image descriptions.
+When labels are available, we’ve used them to help in pre-training large models and our generalization benchmarks such as CoG have shown that self-supervised models tend to generalize better, whereas our t-ReX model is an example of a supervised model with good generalization properties.
+Image generation methods have progressed enormously and we’ve been researching how these methods can help overcome the problem of lack of raw data for training.
+Leveraging the recent models that can create realistic images from simple textual prompts, we’ve explored whether large and synthetic datasets could replace real ones at the pre-training stage (ImageNet-SD).

 2: Adapting models while mitigating catastrophic forgetting